madisonbullock/Chenopodium_Leaf_Morphometrics/README.md

   * Github: Same as above

 ## Data ##
-This folder contains spreadsheets for data on all leaves collected in the designated week.
+Spreadsheets for data on all leaves collected in the designated week.

 ## R Code ##
-This folder contains the annontated R files.
-They are numbered in the order that was used in these analyses.
+Annontated R files in the order that was used in these analyses.